AdrianM756/Jenkins-Documentation/Installing-and-setting-up.md

 ## Jenkins

-[Jenkins](https://www.jenkins.io/) an open source automation server which enables developers around the world to reliably build, test, and deploy their software.
+[Jenkins](https://www.jenkins.io/) Is an open source automation server which enables developers around the world to reliably build, test, and deploy their software.
 <br>

 ## Installation